Bergen County Criminal Defense Attorney Serving Clients Throughout New Jersey

 Q&A with Bergen County Criminal Defense Attorney Scott Gorman

 While many people believe that pleading guilty and therefore “accepting responsibility” for their actions will result in a reduced sentence, this is not necessarily the case.
 Moreover, regardless of the circumstances at hand, you should never assume that you will be found guilty in court.
-Before you make any decisions that could jeopardize your future, you need to discuss your case with an experienced criminal defense attorney.
+Before you make any decisions that could jeopardize your future, you need to discuss your case with an experienced Bergen County criminal defense lawyer.

 Q: Can the police search my car or home without a warrant?